joindin/joindin-api/event_comments.md

 The fields in an event comment are as follows:

+*  ``rating``: The rating from the user (not all our platforms do or historically did support this, so this field is often empty)
 *  ``comment``: The comment made by the user
 *  ``source``: Which tool the user made to create this comment (can be empty if we don't have the info)
 *  ``created_date``:  The date that this comment was made, in ISO format